Revealed: the skills that employers are really looking for

 A recent survey found that four in five jobseekers may be missing out on their desired roles due to a lack of soft skills on their CVs.
 Read on to find out what you need to include on yours!

-Over half of job vacancies specify soft skills as being absolutely crucial to the job role, but most jobseekers – including students – are forgetting to mention these vital attributes on their applications.
+Over half of job vacancies specify soft skills as being absolutely crucial to the job role, but most job seekers – including students – are forgetting to mention these vital attributes on their applications.

-In an age when so much pressure is placed on young people to get stellar grades and lots of work experience if they want to chase their dream job, there is a danger that less importance is placed on soft skills (interpersonal skills that are common to various jobs and industries).
+In an age when so much pressure is placed on young people to get top grades and lots of work experience if they want to chase their dream job, there is a danger that less importance is placed on soft skills (interpersonal skills that are common to various jobs and industries).

 This ‘soft skills gap’ was discovered by job search engine, Adzuna, who conducted a study analysing over one million job adverts and 50,000 CVs to compare the skills sought by employers with those listed on candidate CVs.

-Fortunately, rather than just keeping the details to themselves, they've revealed the skills that employers most often ask for, as well as what we decide to include on our CVs!
+And fortunately, rather than just keeping the details to themselves, they've revealed the skills that employers most often ask for, as well as what we decide to include on our CVs!

 Which skills do employers look for?